uktrade/data-hub-frontend/docs/Running tests.md

 There is work to be done to allow update of a given baseline image rather than only have the option to update all of them at once.

 ## Accessibility tests

+> “ a11y ” stands for “accessibility.”
+It is a numeronym, with 11 representing the count of letters between the letter a and the letter y.

 The aim of this suite is to ensure our HTML pages are usable by as many people as possible.

-  4 Tabs:
+## Running the Tests in the Browser

+To run the tests first ensure any locally running instances of the application are stopped.
+Then start 4 terminal sessions to for the following instructions.

+1. redis-server
-  1. cd test/sandbox && npm install && npx nodemon .
+2. cd test/sandbox && npm install && npx nodemon .
-  2. redis-server
 3. npm run develop
-  4. npm run test:a11y
+4. npm run test:a11y:watch

+This will open Cypress in the browser.
+When the browser opens, select **E2E Testing** and then start E2E testing in the browser of your choice.

 ## Component unit tests
 The aim of this suite is to run tests directly against our React components without having to start the frontend.